 What percent of depression is caused by social media?

-In several recent studies, social media causes negative effects on a person’s well-being, particularly depression and anxiety.
+In several recent studies, social media causes negative effects on a person’s well-being, particularly jealousy, depression and anxiety.
 There is a 13 to 66 percent or even higher rate of reported mental health problems than those who spent less time with social platforms like Instagram and Facebook.

 How do social media help mental health?